 If the defect(s) were not discovered until after national release but during the designated support period, a new patch will be entered into the National Patch Module on Forum and go through all the necessary milestone reviews etc. as a patch for a patch.
 It is up to VA OI&T and product support whether this new patch would be defined as an emergency patch or not.
 After the support period, the VistA Maintenance Program would produce the new patch, either to correct the defective components or to back-out the patch.

-In the case of IB*2.0*576, a new patch would not be necessary for back out purposes as the site will have a backup that they created during the initial install.
+In the case of patch IB*2.0*576, a new patch would not be necessary for back out purposes as the site will have a backup that they created during the initial install.

 Back-Out Considerations